Preview in:

 The Basics of Facial Search - Detailed Description

 Reverse image search tools work by using a system called Content-Based Image Retrieval (CBIR), which allows you to search using an image instead of typing a description.
 Instead of looking at text, the system focuses on visual elements like colors, shapes, and how pixels are arranged.
 It then extracts important features from the image and turns them into digital vectors.
+Advanced systems can even interpret content generated by an Image extender, allowing the CBIR system to analyze the expanded background elements to better categorize the overall setting of the photo.

 To improve accuracy, these tools use deep learning - layered neural networks that learn to recognize complex features over time.
 When you submit an image, the system compares its features with those stored in a large index - something similar to a database, but it’s not a base of images - it’s an index of reference links to the images that were found online.